crvlh/Regression-based-3D-shape-monitoring-helical-fiber/README.md

 Regression-based 3D shape monitoring using a helical macrobend optical fiber sensor and machine learning models, **Support Vector Regression (SVR)** and **Extreme Gradient Boosting Regression (XGBR)**.
 This project implements a robust pipeline for inferring three-dimensional deformations at multiple points along a flexible structure.
 By leveraging spectral signals, the system reconstructs the 3D shape of the structure.

 ## Introduction
 This work focuses on monitoring the deformation of a flexible structure by tracking the 3D position of specific points.
-The sensing mechanism is based on spectral variations caused by macrobending, and these are processed using machine learning regression algorithms.
+The sensing mechanism is based on spectral variations caused by macrobending, which are processed using machine learning regression algorithms.
 The workflow includes spectral filtering, dimensionality reduction via **Principal Component Analysis (PCA)**, hyperparameter optimization with **K-Fold Cross-Validation** and **Grid Search**, and final evaluation over test data, including **3D reconstructions** of the structure for multiple test cases.

 ![image](https://github.com/user-attachments/assets/300f4ba9-641a-4cf0-a27f-a1eb9d2fcc77)